Driver license suspensions for unpaid traffic tickets eliminated by NY Legislature

 Reactions

-“At this time of global pandemic, New Yorkers need driver’s licenses so they can safely travel to work and care for their families.
-Yet our current suspension laws prevent low-income people—especially people of color—from accessing this critical tool for economic mobility and survival,” said Claudia Wilner, Director of Litigation and Advocacy at the National Center for Law and Economic Justice.
-“We cheer the passage of the Driver’s License Suspension Reform Act, and we urge Governor Cuomo to sign the legislation as soon as possible.”
+“At this time of the global pandemic, New Yorkers need driver’s licenses so they can safely travel to work and care for their families.
+Yet our current suspension laws prevent low-income people—especially people of color—from accessing this critical tool for economic mobility and survival,” said Claudia Wilner, Director of Litigation and Advocacy at the National Center for Law and Economic Justice

 Commentary